NathanaelRv91/public_repository_data_science/README_NATERICHARDSON.md

             &rarr; Includes the codespace for a predictive player career model that integrates REST API data with a recursive weighted model build.
       * Data is funnelled into player per-season stats with totals & averages
       * Data is Transformed into career level stats and merged into static data for: career accolades & player profiles
+  - **ad_hoc_analysis** :file_folder: This folder contains my older work that was when I was starting out as an analyst 5 years ago.
+I have build custom dashboards in Looker, Power BI & Have setup my personal website with Wordpress over the past few years.
+In this folder you will find:
+       * Data for the top 30 NBA players of all time with a weighted/normalized point system.
+Here's the LinkedIn Project  &#8659;